robho/wt0122-transmitter/README.md

-# Pool thermometer transmitter
+# Pool thermometer transmitter (Rubicson pool thermometer)

 This is a 433 MHz data transmitter which uses the same data protocol as a Rubicson pool thermometer.

-I've used an atmega8515 connected to a 433 MHz transmitter to communicate with a Rubicson pool thermometer display.
+I've used an atmega8515 connected to a 433 MHz transmitter to communicate with a real pool thermometer display.

-It works, but sometimes the display loses synchronization with the sender.
-When synchronization is lost it seems like synchronization is restored again after some time.
+The Rubicson thermometer display correctly decodes the data sent, but without a reliable clock source it seems like the transmitter and display eventually lose their synchronization and the display then misses transmissions.
+The display seems to re-synchronize after some time.

 ## Display behaviour